francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 $$

 where we have used the fact that the weights are independent for different inputs.
-We see that, in addition to the the initialisation variances, the covariance depends on the specific activation function $\phi.
+We see that, in addition to the the initialisation variances, the covariance depends on the specific activation function $$\phi$$.
 For some nonlinearities we can compute the kernel analytically, while for others we can simply solve a 2D integral.

 This is the key result first proved by [Neal (1994)](https://glizen.com/radfordneal/ftp/pin.pdf).
 More recent